kappapiana/transtimezone/README.md

 ```

+If you just want to use your current one, omit the flag and avoid entering
+anything when prompted: the script will use the local timezone as obtained from
+the system.

 If you omit any parameter, the program will ask to enter the date and time
 string.
 Remeber that it must be entered in the ISO format `YYYY-MM-DD HH:MM`.